top of page

 What happens if I need to cancel, reschedule, or if I don't show up?

 I operate by appointment only, no walk-ins.
 Please plan ahead and get your request in to me at least 3-5 days in advance, more is better.
 Summer is my busy season and I can often have a 1-3 week wait time.
 If you can, come get inked in the winter!
 I ask that you fill out my request form to start the process with me.
-Cancellations, No-shows, or Rescheduling less than 24 hrs in advance will forfeit your $50 deposit and a new deposit will be due before a new appointment can be made.
+Cancellations, No-shows, or Rescheduling less than 24 hrs in advance will forfeit your deposit and a new deposit will be due before a new appointment can be made.
 Of course I understand that emergencies happen and will review these on a case-by-case basis.
 If you are more than 30 minutes late, you will be charged the current studio rate for my time spent waiting.

 Certifications

-Are you a certified and license studio?
+Are you a certified and licensed studio?

 Deposits